DHT Holdings Inc. (DHT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for DHT is $12.18, which is $2.46 above the current market price.
-The public float for DHT is 134.28M, and currently, shorts hold a 3.02% of that float.
-The average trading volume for DHT on April 12, 2023 was 2.45M shares.
+The average price predicted by analysts for DHT is $12.18, which is $1.91 above the current price.
+The public float for DHT is 134.28M and currently, short sellers hold a 2.60% ratio of that float.
+The average trading volume of DHT on April 17, 2023 was 2.44M shares.

 DHT’s Market Performance